Lights, Ice, and Bites: Winter Festivals Happening in the West

 Las Noches de Luminarias

-Enchant Christmas is a roving festival that’s been held annually since 2010, and this year lands in Las Vegas, Dallas, Washington, D.C., and St. Petersburg, Florida.
-Here in the West, it will be held in the Las Vegas Ballpark from Nov.
-26 to Jan.
-2 with a variety of activities for the whole family.
+Enchant Christmas is a roving festival that’s been held annually since 2010.
+This year’s Nevada edition will be held in the Las Vegas Ballpark from Nov.
+25 to Jan.
+1 with a variety of activities for the whole family.
 There’s an ice-skating trail that allows you to weave through brightly lit Christmas trees and decorative arches, and a maze that takes you through a similar network of trees and decorations covered in brilliant lights.
 You can also stop by The Village to wander around the Nordic-inspired Christmas market, with food and gifts from local vendors and live performances.
-Plus, for the kids, there’s a Play Place with more beautifully lit decorations, a craft area, a a nightly story by the one and only Mrs. Claus.
+Plus, for the kids, there’s a Play Place with more beautifully lit decorations, a craft area, a nightly story by the one and only Mrs. Claus.
 Of course, there will also be opportunities to meet and get a photo with the big man himself.
 General admission tickets run between $20 to $35.

 Seattle Winterfest brings people together in the Seattle Center to celebrate the winter and showcase their talents.
 The main focus is a series of performances, featuring artists across a variety of genres, including traditional Dickensian carolers, a high school jazz band, a Motown-inspired trio, and a traditional Mexican dance group.
 But the performances aren’t all this event has to offer.
 Every Saturday at noon, a world-class ice sculptor will be creating seasonal sculptures live in front of an audience.
 Inside the Seattle Center’s event hall, you’ll find a model train and Christmas village that have been on display for 40 years, plus clues for a scavenger hunt.
 To top it off, the event features an array of holiday lights, with a special light and music display happening every evening.
 The festival takes place from Nov.
 26 to Dec.
 31 and is free to the public, though donations are appreciated.